metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Rodgers is still fantastic, no question.
 Green Bay's defense, on the other hand...is pretty shit, especially without Za'Darius Smith.

 Detroit's not short on fight.

+Robert Tonyan may be a legitimate vector on offense.